degumuse5/WeatherApp-Wear/README.md

 # WeatherApp-Wear
-Weather app that displays the nessecary cloth to wear beased on the weather.
+Weather app that displays the nessecary cloth to wear based on the weather.
 It's a simple app idea to make your life a little simpler.
 A project I've built to expand my engineering journey.
-Also was a self taught process from start to bottom challenge I made for my self, learned about andriod programming for a week.
-Then started making the app what was on my mind.
+Also was a self taught process from a start to finsh challenge I made for my self, learned about andriod programming for a week.
+Then started making the app that was on my mind.
 Took me total of 14 days to make this project.

 Weather app